MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 > - [Use guest access and external access to collaborate with people outside your organization](/microsoftteams/communicate-with-users-from-other-organizations#compare-external-and-guest-access)
 > - [Native chat experience for external (federated) users in Microsoft Teams](/microsoftteams/native-chat-for-external-users)

-You can display OneDrive files in the Dynamics 365 Remote Assist HoloLens user's space or send OneDrive files in the Dynamics 365 Remote Assist mobile text chat.
+You can display OneDrive files in the Dynamics 365 Remote Assist HoloLens user's space or send OneDrive files in a Teams text chat.
 For example, add a PDF of a diagram to assist with the call.

 Go to the call controls and select the ellipses icon [...].
 Then select **Insert Files** and select whether to insert file from OneDrive or from Teams teams and channels.
 You can insert an image, still gif, video, or PDF.

 If you're collaborating with a Dynamics 365 Remote Assist HoloLens user, the file is uploaded to OneDrive and appear up as a new slate in the Dynamics 365 Remote Assist HoloLens user’s environment.
 The Dynamics 365 Remote Assist HoloLens user can save a file to their OneDrive by tapping the OneDrive icon in the top right of the slate.
 The OneDrive file is then automatically saved to a folder called "HoloLens Received Files."
-A link to the file is available in the Teams chat even after the call ends.

-If you're collaborating with a Dynamics 365 Remote Assist mobile user, the file is uploaded to OneDrive and sent in the Dynamics 365 Remote Assist mobile user’s text chat.
 A link to the file is available in the Teams chat even after the call ends.

 ## Share photo from device